LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Introduction

 \subsection{Relation to Other Work}

 \paragraph{Uncertainty quantification for boosted models (non-conformal).} Recent approaches for endowing boosting with uncertainty quantification generally fall into two categories.
 First, probabilistic frameworks like NGBoost \citep{duan2020ngboost} and PGBM \citep{sprangers2021probabilistic} assume a conditional parametric distribution, optimizing its parameters via natural gradients to minimize a proper scoring rule.
 Second, statistical inference methods, such as the work by \cite{fangstatistical2025}, rely on Central Limit Theorems to construct intervals based on the asymptotic normality of the boosted estimator.
 However, both strategies lack the rigorous finite-sample, distribution-free validity of conformal prediction, relying instead on specific parametric forms or asymptotic approximations that may not hold in practice.
-Thus, these methods are model-native but not distribution-free; \ourmethod{} instead is both model-native and distribution-free.
+Thus, these methods are model-native but rely on a parametric response model or an asymptotic approximation. \ourmethod{} is model-native and its coverage analysis requires no parametric response model: it connects the geometry and stability of the model-induced partition to nonparametric finite-sample coverage-error control.

 \paragraph{Conformal prediction with boosting as a base learner.} Conformal prediction provides finite-sample, distribution-free coverage for any underlying regressor, including boosted trees.
 Most existing work uses boosting primarily as a strong black-box predictor inside conformal wrappers (e.g., CQR-style efficiency gains, residual scoring, or distributional regression) \citep{romano2019conformalized,chernozhukov2021distributional,xu2024development,lai2025coffeeboost}.
-In contrast, we leverage the \emph{internal} structure of the boosted ensemble—its sequence of tree partitions—to define locality for calibration.
-This avoids extra data splitting, and therefore improved predictive power, while keeping the distribution-free guarantees.
+In contrast, we leverage the \emph{internal} structure of the boosted ensemble---its sequence of tree partitions---to define locality for calibration.
+The fitted model itself supplies a nested family of local regions, avoiding the need to learn an auxiliary partition estimator.
 In a different approach, \citet{xie2024boosted} propose Boosted CP Intervals, a post-hoc method that boosts a conformity score to improve interval length or conditional coverage.
 Unlike our approach, which uses leaf-based partitions of the boosted tree for local calibration, theirs learns a new score from model outputs without using the tree structure.